AppDaemon/appdaemon/docs/APPGUIDE.rst

 is executed, it is executed by one of many threads.
 This is generally not a particularly important consideration for this application; in general, the execution time of callbacks is expected to be far quicker than the frequency of events causing them.
-By default, AppDaemon protects Apps from threading considerations by pinning each app to a specific thread which means it is not possible for an app to be running in more than one thread at a time.
+By default, AppDaemon protects Apps from threading considerations by pinning each App to a specific thread, which means it is not possible for an App to be running in more than one thread at a time.
 In extremely busy systems this may cause a reduction in performance but this is unlikely.

-By default, each app gets its own unique thread to run in.
+By default, each App gets its own unique thread to run in.
 This is generally more threads than are required but it prevents badly behaved apps from blocking other apps pinned to the same thread.
 This organization can be optimized to use fewer threads if desired by using some of the advanced options below.
-AppDaemon will dynamically manage the threads for you, creating enough for each app, and adding threads over the lifetime of AppDaemon if new apps are added, to guarantee they all get their own thread.
+AppDaemon will dynamically manage the threads for you, creating enough for each App, and adding threads over the lifetime of AppDaemon if new apps are added, to guarantee they all get their own thread.

-For most users, threading should be left at the defaults and things will behave sensibly.
-If however, you understand concurrency, locking and re-entrant code, read on for some additional advanced options.
+For most users, threading should be left at the defaults, and things will behave sensibly.
+If however, you understand concurrency, locking, and re-entrant code, read on for some additional advanced options.

 Thread Hygiene
 ~~~~~~~~~~~~~~